yasmeenzoubi/bulk-rna-seq-brca-pipeline/README.md

 ![Heat Map of Top 50 Genes](top_50_heatmap.png)

 Here, the “Primary Tumor” group on the first half of the map and the “Human Solid Tissue” group on the second half of the map.
 There are very clear distinctions between both groups – genes that are heavily abundant in the normal group have low abundances in the tumor groups (i.e. TSLP, PAMR1, FMO2, VIT, and MME), and vice versa (NUAK2, NEK2, MMP11, PLPP4, COMP, COLL11A1, and KIF4A).
 Some genes do show a degree of lower expression between 2 groups (i.e. blue grids are seen in the same row between both sample groups).
 However the overall map pattern illustrates a distinct gene abundances profile between both groups, which confirms the DESeq2 and volcano plot results.
-Finally, a horizontal dendogram was added to illustrate hierarchical clustering of genes.
+Finally, a horizontal dendrogram was added to illustrate hierarchical clustering of genes.
 This illustrates that clustered genes represent similar abundance patterns amongst each other (ex: TPX2 and CDC25C).

 ## Gene Set Enrichment
 Gene enrichment is a computational method used to identify significant genes in large gene expression lists, which are associated with various phenotypes or physiological pathways.
 Here I want to identify the phenotype/pathway the significant genes are associated with.